Quantum Multiplexer Simplification for State Preparation

 \subsection{Quantum Circuits}

-It is possible to represent the qubits and their transformations through a representation like the one we use to describe classical digital systems.
-A horizontal wire on these circuits represents a quantum register, while operators are represented by rectangular boxes.
-The information on these diagrams flows from left to right.
-So, a simple circuit with one qubit and one arbitrary operator $U$ can be represented by
+It is possible to describe qubits and their transformations using a notation similar to that of classical digital systems.
+In these circuit diagrams, a horizontal wire represents a quantum register, while operators appear as rectangular boxes.
+The information flows from left to right.
+For example, a simple circuit with one qubit and an arbitrary operator $U$ is given by